Many people find that they do not have the time to get to the gym, yet they still want to do an at-home workout.

 - Lift your butt off the chair and shift your weight fully into your palms and heels.

 - Bend your elbows to lower your hips to hover just above the floor.
-Your hands should be behind you on the chair.
+Your hands should be behind you on the chair, and your elbows should be bent at a 90-degree angle.

 - Use your triceps and chest to press through your palms to lift your body up.